5 Ways to Earn Christmas Cash on eBay

 What I love about eBay is that you don't need to be a web guru to get fast results with a product that is unique and fun.

-There's a certain thrill buyers get when bidding on something they might win for a good price.
+There's a certain thrill that buyers get when bidding on something they might win for a good price.
 It's like treasure hunting!
 Compare this to Amazon; fixed price and no room for bargaining.

 I'm sure you've already used eBay in some way, so I won't get into much detail about technical parts.
-My advice is based only what I know has worked for a stealth entrepreneur like me.
+My advice is based only on what I know has worked for a stealth entrepreneur like me.

 Every year I add a few extra gifts under our tree, bought with money from sales on eBay.

 I hope you find something useful and have a wonderful Holiday Season!

 Any object covered with folky or obscure vintage Americana can suddenly become intriguing and wonderful!
 What this requires is a little research into different designs and trendy images that might stand out from other listings.

 When I make something from scratch with a decoupage design, I usually stick with what I know: Vintage and Art Deco Themed Typography, however, you can choose any style or period you want.

 Turning an old notebook or mason jar into a fabulous Vaudeville art piece is a treasured process that I enjoy for the simple love of crafting.